Lyellr88/MARM-Protocol/webchat/data/handbook.md

 # MARM Handbook v1.4

-## Project Files

-- [README.md](README.md) – Core introduction and quick start for using MARM.
-- [FAQ.md](FAQ.md) – Answers to common questions about how and why to use MARM.
-- [CHANGELOG.md](CHANGELOG.md) – Tracks updates, edits, and refinements to the protocol.
-- [CONTRIBUTING.md](CONTRIBUTING.md) – Contribution guidelines and collaborator credits.
-- [DESCRIPTION.md](DESCRIPTION.md) – Protocol purpose and vision overview.
-- [LICENSE](LICENSE) – Terms of use for this project.
-- [HANDBOOK.md](HANDBOOK.md) – Full guide to MARM usage, including commands, examples, and beginner to advanced tips.
-- [ROADMAP.md](ROADMAP.md) – Planned features, upcoming enhancements, and related protocols under development.

 ## Short Introduction

 MARM is a universal protocol designed to improve memory continuity and response accuracy during AI conversations.
 This handbook covers beginner guidance, command usage, and recovery strategies for when memory or accuracy begins to drift.